 Skip to main content

-India a poor spender of social safety net at 0.72% of GDP as against developing countries' average of 1.6%
+India a poor spender of social safety net at 0.72% of GDP: Developing countries' 1.6%

 Contrary to the notion spread by free market economists close to Prime Minister Narendra Modi, who believe huge state funds are being “wasted away” on social safety net programmes meant to benefit the poor, a World Bank report says, India spends just about 0.72 per cent of the Gross National Product (GDP) on them.